-- You don’t have to hike alll the way to the saddle or summit to get amazing views!
+- You don’t have to hike all the way to the saddle or summit to get amazing views!
 Only a 30-minute walk from the top of the gondola you can have beautiful views of the area without hiking the entire trail.
-In fact, I actually enjoyed the views from here better than the saddle!

 - If you’re short on time then riding the gondola up, hiking to the saddle and then taking a ziplining tour down is a great way to tick off a few things in only one day!

 Before you go…

 The Ben Lomond hike ticks all the boxes when it comes to great hikes and the best thing is it can be done in only a day.
 You can head out straight from your hotel without the hassle of organizing transport or paying for a guide.